vidavidorra/.github/.github/ISSUE_TEMPLATE/bug.md

 <!--
   Relevant details about the environment you're experienced the bug in.
   - Version of the program/package.
-  - Output of `npx envinfo --system --binaries`.
+  - Output of `npx envinfo --system --binaries`, if applicable.
 -->

 Version: x.x.x